RichardKelley/gnss_driver/README.md

 ## Configuration
 We use protocol buffers to store the driver configuration.
 The configuration file is stored in path `share/gnss_driver/conf/` which is quoted by gnss_driver.launch.
 File gnss_driver.launch is stored in path `share/gnss_driver/launch/`.
-When using the gnss_driver, the follwing soudl be attended:
+When using the gnss_driver, the following should be checked before deployment:
-- To use the location with UTM projection, check the zone id configuration in gnss_driver.launch
+- To use the location with UTM projection, check the zone id configuration in gnss_driver.launch.
-- Check the the lever arm distance
+- Check the the lever arm distance.
-- Confirm the imu install method, as this affects the vehicle's frame and orientation compute
+- Confirm the imu install method, as this affects the vehicle's frame and orientation compute.